 Product Development.
-Product development expenses increased by 133% to RMB7.7 billion in 2016 from RMB3.3 billion in 2015, primarily due to an increase in share-based compensation charges as a result of the share incentives granted in 2016.
+Product development expenses increased by 7% to RMB8.3 billion in 2017 from RMB7.7 billion in 2016, primarily due to the increase in product development personnel related expenses.

 Sales and Marketing.
-Sales and marketing expenses increased by 90% to RMB5.9 billion in 2016 from RMB3.1 billion in 2015, primarily attributable to an increase in share-based compensation charges as a result of the share incentives granted in 2016.
+Sales and marketing expenses increased by 42% to RMB8.3 billion in 2017 from RMB5.9 billion in 2016, primarily attributable to an increase in promotion related activities.
+Our advertising expenses increased from RMB2.8 billion in 2016 to RMB5.1 billion in 2017.

 General and Administrative.
-General and administrative expenses increased by 131% to RMB2.5 billion in 2016 from RMB1.1 billion in 2015, primarily due to an increase in share-based compensation charges as a result of the share incentives granted in 2016.
+General and administrative expenses increased by 4% to RMB2.6 billion in 2017 from RMB2.5 billion in 2016, primarily due to an increase in consulting expenses and the provision of trade and other receivables, which was provided based on the ageing of the receivables.